LHarveyDev/freedog/README.md

 1. [Bootstrap:](https://getbootstrap.com/)
    - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [JQuery:](https://releases.jquery.com/)
-   - jQuery was used in conjunction with Materialize to add interactivity.
+   - jQuery was used in conjunction with Bootstrap to add interactivity.
 1. [Hover.css:](https://ianlunn.github.io/Hover/)
    - Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
 1. [Google Fonts:](https://fonts.google.com/)